7 Tips for Dealing With a Compulsive Liar in a Divorce

 Be patient.
 This is often easier said than done, especially when the other person simply lies at will.
 Realize the process takes time.
 Focus your energy on finding evidence that will contradict the lies or support your position.
 Rely on friends and family for support.

 Dealing with a compulsive liar can be exhausting.
 Lying spouses will keep lying as long as they know they can get away with it.
 Working closely with an aggressive, experienced divorce attorney, you can counter the lies, boost your credibility and help a judge make decisions in your favor that are based on the truth.
-Call the Law Offices of Peter Van Aulen for a free consultation.
+Call the Law Offices of Peter Van Aulen for a consultation.